Jonathan Banks: 2009–2014: Breaking Bad

+2015–2022: Better Call Saul

+In 2015, he reprised the role of Mike Ehrmantraut as a member of the main cast in the Breaking Bad spinoff Better Call Saul.
+Set several years before the events of Breaking Bad, the show greatly expanded Ehrmantraut's character and backstory, and Banks ultimately appeared in 61 of the series' 63 episodes.
+At the Emmy Awards, he was nominated for Outstanding Supporting Actor in a Drama Series at their 2015, 2016, 2017, and 2019 ceremonies.
+He has received a total of six Primetime Emmy Award nominations for Outstanding Supporting Actor in a Drama Series (1989, 2013, 2015–2017, 2019) for his work on Wiseguy, Breaking Bad, and Better Call Saul, making him the only actor with nominations as a main cast member for three shows in this category, two of which feature him as the same character.

 In 2015, he voiced James Gordon in the video game Batman: Arkham Knight, and was a guest on the MythBusters episode "Supernatural Shooters".
+During this time Banks acted in the films Term Life (2016), The Commuter (2018), and Incredibles 2 (2018).

 Banks portrayed the main antagonist in the 2017 film Mudbound.
 With his costars, he was nominated for Outstanding Performance by a Cast in a Motion Picture at the Screen Actors Guild Awards.

 In 2020, Banks joined the cast of the Netflix animated series F Is for Family in its fourth season as Bill Murphy, father of the main character.

+In 2025, Banks joined the cast of the Amazon Prime Video animated series Invincible from its third season onwards as the voice of the elderly superhero Brit.

 Personal life

 Banks married his first wife, Marnie Fausch, in 1968.
 They had one daughter before divorcing in 1970.
 Banks married his second wife, Gennera Gonzalez Cebian, in 1990.
 They had fraternal twins, and Banks has a stepdaughter from this marriage.

 Banks was awarded an honorary doctoral degree from Indiana University in April 2016.

-Banks's home was destroyed in the 2018 Woolsey Fire.
+Banks' home was destroyed in the 2018 Woolsey Fire.